Mario Mazzola: Crescendo Communications

-Cisco Systems career
+Cisco Systems

 Mazzola joined Cisco in September 1993 as Vice President and General Manager.
 Crescendo's technology became the basis for Cisco's Catalyst 6000/6500 series switches.

 In August 2001, Mazzola was appointed Senior Vice President and Chief Development Officer, a position created for him.
 In this role, he oversaw Cisco's research and development strategy and engineering organization.

 Spin-in companies

 Mazzola participated in Cisco's "spin-in" strategy, where the company funds startups as the sole investor before acquiring them.
 He was involved in several such ventures: